-LLN (7/9/19) A bi-partisan effort has been re-launched in the Senate to require all new heavy trucks to be equipped with speed limiters.
-Safety groups support the speed limiter legislation.OOIDA does not, and in fact, believes the legislation will make roads less safe.
+LLN (7/9/19) – A Senate bill aims to jump start speed limiter legislation has been introduced mandating truck speed limiters be set at 65 miles per hour.
+Safety groups support the speed limiter legislation, while OOIDA contends the legislation will make roads less safe.
 Four states want to accommodate platooning and are changing laws to make that happen.
 Plus Oregon’s cap and trade bill appears to be dead.
 And we’ll share information on why a traveling companion makes all the sense in the world – especially the four-legged ones.

 0:00-9:57 – Newscast